Cube-OS/cubeOS/docs/obc-docs/mbm2/working-with-the-mbm2.rst

 The Pumpkin MBM2 has several different ports available for interacting with peripheral devices.
 Currently, users should interact with these devices using the standard Linux functions.
-A Kubos HAL will be added in the future to abstract this process.
+A CubeOS HAL will be added in the future to abstract this process.

 ADC